dhis2/notes/decisions/2021/02/17-fe-meeting.md

     *  “accessibility” - don’t stop the browser from doing what it wants to do
 * PR Previews - to discuss next week
 * When will we be able to independently deploy applications? - to discuss next week
-* Styled JSX - there is [a bug in 3.4.x](https://github.com/vercel/styled-jsx/issues/695) which might bite you, be aware
+* Styled JSX - there is [a bug in 3.3.3 (not yet fixed in 3.4.x)](https://github.com/vercel/styled-jsx/issues/695) which affects the `styled-jsx/babel` plugin.
+This might might bite you, be aware - @austin will pin the version in @dhis2/cli-app-scripts to 3.3.2 to hopefully avoid this in most cases